Biology Courses

 Course Detail:

-This course will have students take a journey through how microbes have intimately shaped our world, to understand the evolution of eukaryotic organisms via the endosymbiotic theory, and the scientists responsible for the field of microbiology.
-Students will be expected to read and digest primary literature.
+This course will have students take a journey through how microbes have intimately shaped our world, and the scientists responsible for the field of microbiology.
+Students will be expected to read and digest primary literature and emphasis is placed on scientific writing and communication.
 This is a non-lab course that will meet 4 days a week for one hour.
-Prerequisites: Honors Biology or equivalent.
+Offered during even academic years.
+Prerequisites: BL101 and BL102 equivalent.
 This course does not satisfy the 1.5 CU graduation requirement.
 Students must have completed or be currently enrolled in a biology elective w/lab that satisfies biology graduation requirements.
 This course does count towards a concentration or concentration with distinction in Biology.

 |